Our Blog | The Intern Group | Internship Tips & Advice

 3. Excessive exclamation points

 Few things make an email seem less professional than using lots of exclamation points.
-No matter how emphatic your statement, consider carefully whether an exclamation point is the right choice.
-Exclamation points are frequently over used, and can serve to detract from the importance of your message.
+No matter how emphatic your statement is, consider carefully whether an exclamation point is the right choice.
+Exclamation points are frequently overused and can serve to detract from the importance of your message.

 4. Missing signature

 Setting a professional signature for the end of your work emails is particularly important when you’re emailing someone for the first time.
-Your signature tells the recipient a little bit about you, such as your position and additional contact information.
-In many cases, it also adds a level of legitimacy to your email, as signatures generally include the company logo.
+Your signature tells the recipient important information about you, such as your position and additional contact information.
+In many cases, it also adds a level of legitimacy and professionalism to your email, as signatures generally include the company logo.

 5. Hitting “reply all”